 Nowadays the most innovative fashion brands are already up and running with their campaigns all over the world with content created from their customers, fresh, maybe amateur but authentic and free.

 They use it in their Facebook ads, video ads, everywhere and the best thing is their customers will always allow you to do this, and you only need to ask.

-Ask for the permission, give credit and try to make your next campaign with the content created by your customers posted on social media. (see the examples below)
+Ask for permission, give credit, and try to make your next campaign with the content created by your customers posted on social media. (see the examples below)

 So let’s get started!

 As I mentioned, it sounds a little lame to ask people to tag photos with a hashtag but there are tons of ways you can stimulate this behavior and still remain cool.